 Winding short-circuit/internal fault

-Winding short circuit fault is the severe fault in the transformer.
-Transformer short circuit fault can be of three types, such as earth fault, phase to phase fault, and inter-turn fault.
-Basically, transformer winding short circuit fault occurs due to the transformer winding deterioration.
+A winding short circuit fault is a severe fault in the transformer.
+Transformer short circuit faults can be of three types, such as earth fault, phase-to-phase fault, and inter-turn fault.
+Basically, a transformer winding short circuit fault occurs due to the transformer winding deterioration.

 - Buchholz relay

 - Over-current relay